 You want to be a part of this extravaganza.

-It's 800 941 Sean, if you want to join us, all right.
+Sean, if you want to join us, all right.

 And why?

-Because Donald Trump and Vice President Pence and the Ch and the Russians and the Ukrainians and the Chinese got in a laboratory and they created the coronavirus so that they could kill everybody and not do a thing about it because they want all of us to be sick and to die.
+Because Donald Trump and Vice President Pence and the Russians and the Ukrainians and the Chinese got in a laboratory and they created the coronavirus so that they could kill everybody and not do a thing about it because they want all of us to be sick and to die.

-We've had nothing but three years of this.
+I mean, obviously, the level of madness now, we've had nothing but three years of this.

 Let's call it Trump virus.